Alexandre Dumas: Dumas Society

 French historian Alain Decaux founded the "Société des Amis d'Alexandre Dumas" (The Society of Friends of Alexandre Dumas) in 1971.
 As of August 2017 its president is Claude Schopp.
 The purpose in creating this society was to preserve the Château de Monte-Cristo, where the society is currently located.
 The other objectives of the Society are to bring together fans of Dumas, to develop cultural activities of the Château de Monte-Cristo, and to collect books, manuscripts, autographs and other materials on Dumas.

-Tribute

-On 28 August 2020, Google celebrated Dumas with a Google Doodle.